steeldefencerobotics/sentiment-analyser-ai/README.md

 Enter Text: Type or paste any sentence into the text area.

-Analyze: Click the "Analyze Sentiment" button or press the Enter key.
+Analyse: Click the "Analyse Sentiment" button or press the Enter key.

 View Result: The sentiment (Positive, Negative, or Neutral) will be displayed below the button.